furplag/herobrine/README.md

 Contributing
 ---------
-This is an project and there are some parts of code that are poorly written, feel free to pull any refactored code.
+This is an old project and there are some parts of code that are poorly written, feel free to pull any refactored code.

 Building
 ---------